The most contentious transition before Trump and Biden: Herbert Hoover and FDR

 The president took the 50-year-old Roosevelt’s friendly nods as agreement to his plan that they jointly form a foreign debt commission.
 Hoover later told an adviser he had been “educating a very ignorant” if “well-meaning young man.”

 To Hoover’s dismay, the next day Roosevelt rejected the president’s plan.
 Hoover should proceed on his own if he wished, Roosevelt said.
-Or as humorist Will Rogers put it, “It’s your onion.
+Or as humorist Will Rogers put it: “It’s your onion.
 You peel it until March 4.”

 In December, Hoover tried again.
 In an exchange of telegrams, he urged Roosevelt to join in appointing a delegation to a World Economic Conference in London.
 When Roosevelt resisted, Hoover dropped the idea and made the telegrams public.

 “Governor Roosevelt considers it undesirable” to engage in joint efforts on the economy, a White House statement said.
-FDR responded “It is a pity” that Hoover was suggesting that he opposed “cooperative action.”
+FDR responded that “it is a pity” that Hoover was suggesting that he opposed “cooperative action.”

 The growing impression was that the two men were “congenitally unable to understand each other or to go along on methods,” wrote Arthur Krock of the New York Times.